(View plain language abstract)

 Cancer incidence is higher in the “Western” world suggesting a link to a lifestyle that includes over-eating of an energy-dense diet and little physical exercise.
 These factors are strongly linked to metabolic risk factors.

 We collected data from health examinations in Norway, Sweden and Austria, which were linked to cancer and cause of death registers in each country.
 The Me-Can project consisted of 578,700 men and women.
 The metabolic risk factors investigated in this project were body mass index (BMI), blood pressure, glucose, cholesterol and triglycerides.
 The risk of cancer increases with increasing age, therefore we used age as timescale in all analyses and to minimise the influence of random measurement error, we corrected for that with data from individuals with repeated measurements.

 Men and women with high levels of blood pressure, glucose, triglycerides and height had a higher risk of cancer overall.
-Specifically, men and women with high levels of metabolic factors had an increased risk of cancer in ovarian, liver, brain, thyroid, endometrium, postmenopausal breast, gynaecological, pancreas, colon/rectum, bladder, cervix, skin, blood, gastric, kidney, esophagus and gallbladder.
+Specifically, men and women with high levels of metabolic factors had an increased risk of cancer in ovarian, liver, brain, thyroid, endometrium, post-menopausal breast, gynaecological, pancreas, colon/rectum, bladder, cervix, skin, blood, gastric, kidney, esophagus and gallbladder.
 For the largest male cancer site, prostate cancer, we did not find any association between high levels of metabolic factors and incident cancer, but an increased risk to death from prostate cancer.
-For the largest female cancer site, breast, we found that high levels of metabolic factors were associated to increased risk among postmenopausal women only.
-Our findings provide further evidence that a healthy life style not only decreases risk of cardiovascular disease and diabetes but also lower the risk for cancer.
+For the largest female cancer site, breast, we found that high levels of metabolic factors were associated to increased risk among post-menopausal women only.
+Our findings provide further evidence that a healthy lifestyle not only decreases risk of cardiovascular disease and diabetes but also lowers the risk for cancer.